MattPieti/MattPieti.github.io/_projects/1platform/index.md

 description:  Created a 2-DOF touchscreen PID control platform using an Arduino UNO to autonomously center a metal ball.
 Compatibility was added for a handheld controller, allowing modes to be switched for pre-programmed movement patterns and manual joystick control within a $150 budget.
 skills:
 - Arduino
-- MATLAB simulations
+- MATLAB Simulations
-- PID control
+- PID Control
-- Research & development
+- Research & Development
 main-image: /PlatformMode5.PNG
 ---

 ---
+## Summary

+Worked in a 3-person team to research and develop the platform within one semester.
+10 sppecifications were designated before development started, all of which were met or exceeded.
+Design process included debugging through MATLAB simulations and physical testing.

 ## Modes

 ### Mode 1: Ball balancing